cosmoquester/seq2seq/README.md

 Other settings:
   --disable-mixed-precision
+                        Use mixed precision FP16 --auto-encoding       evaluate by autoencoding performance dataset format is lines of texts (.txt)
-                        Use mixed precision FP16 --device DEVICE       device to train model
+  --device DEVICE       device to train model
 ```
 - Most of arugments is same as training script.